jimmykimani/Bucketlist/README.md

     ```
 - **Update a bucketlist**

-    To create a bucketlist, make a **POST** request to the following URI:
+    To update a bucketlist, make a **PUT** request to the following URI:
     **http://127.0.0.1:5000/api/v1/bucketlists/**.

     ![login](https://i.imgur.com/Lxj2hxy.png)